Age Divisions:

 High Silver: 249.9 & Below

-DECAdent Dancer Award: recognizing dancers who stand out because of their passion and execution as well as commitment to their piece.
+DECAdent Dancer Award: recognizing Debut and Intermediate dancers who stand out because of their passion and execution as well as commitment to their piece.

-DECAdance Special Awards are a creative celebration of any and all routines that our DECAdance Specials Awards Judge feels called to recognize.
+DECAdance Special Awards are a creative celebration of any and all routines that our DECADistinctions Monitor & Special Awards Judge feels called to recognize.
 All five adjudicators may weigh in on DECAdance Special Awards during each session.
 They are a fun and fabulous way to build confidence in performers of all ages and levels.

-Highest Scoring: The highest scoring routine in each genre will also be recognized!
+Highest Scoring by genre: Excluding solos (who are recognized in a similar way through the way we offer Title), the highest scoring routine in each genre will be recognized!
+We feel this is an important way to honor multiple styles of dance that might otherwise be highlighted in overall awards.
 The following genres must have more than 3 entries in order to be recognized.

 Acro